chriski777/NSTAnalysis/README.md

 ```
 This will create a results folder along with the results for each condition.
+Please refer to the function scripts to read about what they exactly calculate.
 The following functions can be used as function handles:
 * 'AppEntropy'
 * 'CV'